-The film The Favourite, from director Yorgos Lanthimos, sees Golden Globe-winning actress Olivia Colman play Queen Anne (1665–1714).
+The film The Favourite, from director Yorgos Lanthimos, sees Olivia Colman play Queen Anne (1665–1714) – a performance that has won her an Oscar, a BAFTA and a Golden Globe!
 In this surprisingly funny historical biopic, Colman masterfully plays the isolated, volatile monarch, besieged by her courtiers and infatuated with her closest confidant – Lady Sarah Churchill, played by Rachel Weisz.
 In the film, the two women are portrayed as lovers, although historians have uncovered no concrete evidence (so far) that this was true.
 Emma Stone dazzles as the aspirational and ruthless maid, Abigail Marsham.

 But how has Anne been portrayed in art?
 Here's an artistic exploration of the tragic life of Queen Anne, and her scheming ladies-in-waiting...

 The young Anne

 Here is an early portrait of Anne in 1683, aged 18, by court painter Godfrey Kneller (1646–1723).
 In the same year that this was created, Anne married Prince George of Denmark (1660–1711), the chap depicted below.